Help Us Improve Access to the BCG Vaccine for Travelling Families!

 There is an effective vaccine against Q fever.
 Subjects should be vaccinated before they start work as the risk of infection is highest in the first few years.
 Persons who have already had Q fever cannot be vaccinated as they develop severe complications to the vaccine (local abscesses and even Q fever symptoms).
 Before vaccination, a person must have three things:

 Blood test and skin test need to be done on the same day.
 These will provide a guide as to whether a person has been previously infected with Q Fever.
 If one of the tests is positive, it means you have already had Q Fever, so you do not need to be vaccinated.
 Each individual needs to discuss their particular situation at the time of screening.
 The vaccination is effective, and lasts for life.
-You have the option of being placed on the the Q Fever Register which holds a copy of all the Q Fever vaccination records of those who wish to be included.
-All persons screened and or vaccinated will receive a card documenting their Q Fever status.
-This card is often requested before entering workplaces where there is a risk of Q Fever.
+You have the option of your record of vaccination being placed on the Australian Immunisation Register (AIR).
+All persons screened and or vaccinated in our clinic will also receive a card documenting their Q Fever status.
+This card is often requested before entering workplaces where there is a risk of Q Fever, or you can access your medicare based AIR.

 Where To Get The Vaccine?